CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_05_Lab1_Ex1_ATP_policies.md

 In this task, you will add the URL **http://tailspintoys.com** to the company-wide list of blocked URLs, and you will create an ATP safe links recipient policy that applies to all users in your tenant.

-1. You should still be logged into your Client 1 VM (**LON-CL1**) as the **LON-CL1\Admin** account, and you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. You should  be logged into your Client 1 VM (**LON-CL1**) as the **LON-CL1\Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson** as credential given in lab environment details page.

-2. You should still be in the Microsoft 365 Security and Compliance center.
+2. You should be in the Microsoft 365 Security and Compliance center.
 If not, in your browser, enter `https://protection.office.com`

 3. In the **Security &amp; Compliance center**, in the left navigation pane, select **Threat Management** and then select **Policy**.